 A value of false disables the InactivityMonitor completely and connections will never time out.
 By default it is enabled.
 On broker side you don’t neet set this.
 Instead you can set the connection-ttl to -1.

-Whether or not to send a KeepAliveInfo on an idle connection to prevent it from timing out.
+Indicates whether to send a KeepAliveInfo on an idle connection to prevent it from timing out.
 Enabled by default.
 Disabling the keep alive will still make connections time out if no data was received on the connection for the specified amount of time.

 Note at the beginning the InactivityMonitor negotiates the appropriate

-duration is taken for the connection.
+The shortest duration is taken for the connection.

 Fore more details please see ActiveMQ InactivityMonitor.